Benzics/hayok-frontend/README.md

-This is a NextjJS representation of HEFLEMA's landing page
+This is a NextJS 14 representation of HEFLEMA's landing page

 ## System Requirement
 - Node.js 18.17 or later.